Furioso (film)

 Furioso is a 1950 West German drama film directed by Johannes Meyer and starring Ewald Balser, Kirsten Heiberg and Peter van Eyck.
 It was shot at the Wandsbek Studios in Hamburg and on location in Grömitz.
 The film's sets were designed by the art directors Hans Ledersteger and Ernst Richter.

 Synopsis

-Professor Soldin, a celebrated music teacher has an extremely favourite pupil Peter von Rhoden.
-His world is broken when Peter has an affair with Soldin's wife Isa.
-Although they go off together Soldin continues to support the growing career of his young protégé.
+Celebrated music teacher Professor Soldin has a highly talented student in Peter von Rhoden.
+Soldin is heartbroken when his young wife and his protégé start having an affair.
+However, Soldin continues to support his favorite student's musical career even when his wife leaves him for the younger man.